CitrineInformatics/citrine-python/docs/source/workflows/design_workflows.rst

     print(candidate_with_max_shear_modulus)

-In the updated design execution workflow, results are paginated and returned as `DesignCandidate` objects.
+In the updated design execution workflow, results are paginated and returned as :class:`~citrine.informatics.design_candidate.DesignCandidate` objects.

 .. code:: python